filecoin-project/FIPs/FRCs/frc-xxxx.md

 ### Span 1: Distant past

 The random variable $L$ describes the adversarial lead at epoch $s$, i.e. the blocks produced by the adversary to form a competing chain minus the blocks observed in *lh-chain* up to the epoch $s$.
-It behaves *like* a biased random walk, and, intuitively, its step expectation is $f \cdot e - chain[i]$, where $chain[i]$ is the number of blocks at the tipset $i$ of the *lh-chain* $f \cdot e$ is the expected number of adversarial blocks in the same epoch.
+It behaves *like* a biased random walk, and, intuitively, its step expectation is $f \cdot e - chain[i]$, where $chain[i]$ is the number of blocks at the tipset $i$ of the *lh-chain*, and $f \cdot e$ is the expected number of adversarial blocks in the same epoch.

 To account for the distribution of $L$ we can look at a reverse process $L'$ that starts at the tipset of interest of epoch $s$ and moves backward in time, computing the maximal advantage over any chain length $i$ up to 900 epochs.
 We model $L'$ using a Poisson distribution $\texttt{Pois}\left(\displaystyle\sum_{j=s-i}^{s} f \cdot e\right)$.